 The model review evaluated the hydrogeologic representation of the available historical data and conceptual model, model construction, boundary conditions, aquifer properties, and fluxes (recharge, pumping, ET).
 The model output file was assessed by technical staff of the Water Resources Manager for water budget consistency and numerical convergence criteria.
 Steady state and transient model calibration were evaluated based on the hydrogeologic conceptual basin model.

 This review prompted additional changes to the flow model and a full recalibration.
 Changes to the flow model include incorporating additional hydraulic conductivity data, revision of the conceptual model in several areas, and sensitivity analyses for recharge, hydraulic conductivity, specific storage and specific yield.
 The conceptual model changes include representation of a zone of low hydraulic conductivity in the northern Brown Road area, extension of the zone of low hydraulic conductivity playa sediments southward, and increased vertical variability in hydraulic properties.
-The transport model was also updated toa revised salinity database and revised boundary conditions for the salinity of recharge.
+The transport model was also updated to include a revised salinity database and revised boundary conditions for recharge salinity.

 Model Calibration